michaeljosephwatson/kafka-kiosk-pipeline/README.md

 1. Go into the pipeline folder and then go into either original_pipeline or kafka_pipeline

-2. For original_pipeline run: ./create_pipeline_local.sh
+2. For original_pipeline run: ./create_pipeline_local.sh for local or ./create_pipeline for AWS pipeline.
+The original pipeline uses the static data in the data folder.

 3. For kafka_pipeline run: ./initialise_db_and_pipeline.sh and then after deploy_pipeline.sh for further deployment